What kind of wood do you use, and where does it come from?

 In general, carving with old fashioned hand tools is a much longer process than 'handcarving' with power tools or using a lathe.
 But it's also special, and makes a difference that can be seen and felt.

-Are your bowls and spoons 'food-safe'?
+Are your bowls 'food-safe'?

 All bowls (except dough bowls) have an 'FDA food-safe' polyurethane finish.
 However, I don't recommend using them for boiling hot liquid foods and be sure to only use utensils that won't "scrape" the finish.
 If your bowl has surface knots or worm holes, keep in mind that food could get lodged inside those areas.
 It may be best use for them for only for dry foods such as fruit, bread, chips, etc.

 'Oiled bowls' are finished with food-grade mineral oil or walnut* oil.
 The oil is worked into the surface to help protect it from warping or cracking and makes it less likely to absorb liquids or food particles.
 This makes a difference in the use and care (see below).

 *Please be aware that nut oils may affect people with nut allergies.